Iterable/iterable-swift-sdk/README.md

 }
 ```

-Objective-C: You can not inherit in case of Objective C. You will have to delegate like below.
+**Objective-C** You can not inherit in case of Objective C. You will have to delegate like below.

 ```objective-c
 // File: NotificationService.m